greg-raven/Impeachment-Chronicles/_posts/2022-10-11-christopher-steele-could-not-corroborate-allegations-in-the-dossier.md

 ---
-title: 'Christopher Steele could not corroborate allegations in the Dossier'
+title: "Christopher Steele could not corroborate allegations in the Dossier"
 layout: post
 author:
 - Sean Langille